WHAT IS TRANSLATION?

-To advance health care, knowledge must move toward mechanisms, techniques, and approaches that support the prevention, diagnosis, or treatment of disease.
+To advance health care, knowledge must move towards mechanisms, techniques, and approaches that support the prevention, diagnoses, or treatment of disease.
 Translational Research (TR) investigates how to innovate more systematically and efficiently.
 TR develops methods of inquiry, best-practices, and frameworks to optimize the successful design, development, implementation, testing, and dissemination of innovation in healthcare.

 Translators translate research into tangible benefits for people.
 They advocate for public good, accelerate innovation, and engineer positive change.
 Professional translational researchers, or translators, translate research into tangible benefits for people.
 They see big-picture pathways, communicate knowledge to diverse audiences, set policy, influence behaviour, and implement effective new interventions

 The healthcare field is undergoing a rapid evolution–a transformation of how things are done, by whom, and how people are rewarded.
 A new type of professional is emerging–an applied scientist.
 Not always found conducting experiments in a lab, they use science.
 And they combine the science with expertise from a vast range of disciplines, such as business, design, law, and communication.